GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Discussion

 \subsection{Quasar driven outflows}

-In Figure \ref{fig:outflows} we show the ionized outflow rate as a function of AGN luminosity for our two quasars at z$\sim$6.8, and for AGN whose ionized outflows had been measured at lower redshift \citep[from the compilation of][]{Fiore2017}.
+In Figure \ref{fig:outflows} we show the ionized outflow rate as a function of AGN luminosity for our two quasars at $z\sim6.8$, and for AGN whose ionized outflows had been measured at lower redshift \citep[from the compilation of][]{Fiore2017}.
 Clearly, our two high-$z$ quasars follow the same relation as lower redshift quasars.

-The inferred outflow rates ($\sim63 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \DELS\ and $\sim420 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \VDES) are around twice as large as the upper limits we have measured for the host SFRs ($<39 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \DELS\ and $<205 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \VDES; see Section \ref{sec:SFRs}).
+The inferred outflow rates ($\sim58 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \DELS\ and $\sim525 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \VDES) are significantly larger than the upper limits we have measured for the host SFRs ($<33 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \DELS\ and $<54 \rm{M}_{\odot}~\rm{yr}^{-1}$ for \VDES; see Section \ref{sec:SFRs}).
 These outflow rates are much larger than the SFRs, especially if we consider that the measured outflow rates are only for the ionized component and that the other phases, in particular the molecular phase, may also contribute.
 This result implies that, if prolonged, the quasar-driven outflow may be the main agent responsible for depleting the galaxy of its gas content.
 However, one has to take into account that the quasar activity is likely short lived and bursty, hence it may not continue for a time long enough to compete with star formation in depleting the gas mass.

 More quantitative consideration on the potential feedback effect of the quasar driven outflow can be obtained by considering the kinetic power of the outflows.
 Efficient feedback, with high coupling with the ISM, in many scenarios requires that the kinetic power of the outflow should be about 5--7\% of the AGN bolometric luminosity.
 The right panel of Figure \ref{fig:outflows} shows the kinetic power of ionized outflows as a function of AGN luminosity, where locii of constant P$_K$/L$_{\rm{AGN}}$ ratio are also indicated with dashed lines.
 Clearly, the ionized outflows of two quasars at z$\sim$6.8 have a kinetic power that is less than 1\% of L$_{\rm{AGN}}$ (in the case of \DELS\ actually <0.1\%), indicating that the outflow may not be an effective feedback mechanism.